kassambara/ggpubr/README.md

 ### Ordered bar plots

-Change the fill color by the grouping variable "cyl".
+Change the fill color by the grouping variable “cyl”.
 Sorting will be done globally, but not by groups.

 ``` r